jaytlang/wat/README.md

 make sure you have the ncurses library installed, as well as the wiiuselibrary for wiimote support. both of these are pretty easy to find - what's harder is a stock Nintendo Wiimote or a third party one with all necessary protocols implemented. manufacturers cut corners so I recommend the former.

+once you have everything on hand...

+'''
+make
+./tetris
+'''

-once you have everything on hand, do make and then ./tetris. the script will take care of setting up wiimote connections and getting the game on!
+easy. the script will take care of wiimote discovery and get the game on!